allegory-software/allegory-sdk/WIDGETS.md

 ### Layer 5: Data-driven widgets

 `nav.js`, `grid.js`, `charts.js` and `nav-widgets.js` comprise the "other half"
 of the library, containing a data-driven grid, charts and input widgets.
+This layer has a learning curve but it helps developing CRUD apps at a fraction of the cost compared to using other popular web frameworks, and results in out-of-the-box desktop-like performance that is not seen on the web.

 ### Layer 2a: Component state persistence